KevinHenneberger/Minesweeper-CS110/README.md

 # Minesweeper (3/14)

 # TODO List
+1) Convert mainLoop() into a Class
-1) Play again button - DONE
+2) Play again button - DONE
-2) Add instructions to the "Help" screen
+3) Add instructions to the "Help" screen
-3) Add difficulty settings (easy, medium, or hard) to the "Settings" screen - DONE
+4) Add difficulty settings (easy, medium, or hard) to the "Settings" screen - DONE
-4) Display a timer
+5) Display a timer
-5) Scoring feature using timer
+6) Scoring feature using timer
-6) Counter for number of remaining mines
+7) Counter for number of remaining mines
-7) Add data permanence feature for high scores
+8) Add data permanence feature for high scores
-8) Add high scores to the "High Scores" screen
+9) Add high scores to the "High Scores" screen
-9) Allow the user to submit high scores
+10) Allow the user to submit high scores